 Prior Park to Bathwick Meadows: Enchanting valleys and blooming meadows

-Starting the walk at Prior Park, you can enjoy the beautiful scenic gardens and 18th century Palladium Bridge built by Ralph Allen.
+Starting this Cotswold walk at Prior Park, you can enjoy the beautiful scenic gardens and 18th century Palladium Bridge built by Ralph Allen.
 Prior Park is one of Bath’s hidden gems and you should visit this landmark.
-From Prior Park, the walk leads you up the hill across meadows and fields.
+From Prior Park, this Bath walk leads you up the hill across meadows and fields.
 This is the first steep climb of the walk.

 As you reach Ralph Allen’s 18th century carriageway which leads to his Prior Park mansion and is now a country path, you can marvel at the charming views of Bath and the surrounding hills.
 From this far, the different landmarks of the city are barely decipherable, but you can admire the lovely honey-coloured Bath stone.
 As you walk through Rainbow Wood and back down Widcombe Hill, you cross more meadows and fields filled with wild flowers and offering delightful views.